darkryh/NoMoreAdsOnMyWebViewPlayer/README.md

 ```

 # Replacement options for override clients
-Options available to the client the other ones still the same.
+Options available to the client the other ones still the same options.
 ```kotlin
 class MainActivity : ComponentActivity() {